 Healthcare associated infections (HCAI) are the most frequent adverse event during care delivery and are a global problem for patient safety.
 The prevention and management of the risk of HCAIs is an essential part of maintaining patient safety and fundamental in any healthcare setting (World Health Organisation (WHO), 2011).

 The transfer of organisms between humans can occur directly via hands, or indirectly via an environmental source (e.g. clinical equipment, toys or sinks) (Loveday et al, 2014).
-It is universally acknowledged that the hands are the principle route by which cross-infection occurs and that hand hygiene is the single most important factor in the control of infection (Weston, 2013).
+It is universally acknowledged that the hands are the principal route by which cross-infection occurs and that hand hygiene is the single most important factor in the control of infection (Weston, 2013).
 However, studies on hand hygiene compliance among healthcare workers have repeatedly shown poor compliance with hand hygiene (Damani, 2012).

 The Trust is committed to increasing and maintaining hand hygiene compliance and is actively promoting education programmes on hand hygiene.
 Hand hygiene compliance is audited trust wide on a monthly basis.